ehienabs/eftychia/readme.md

 ## Getting Started <a name = "getting_started"></a>
-After cloning the directory, to run Terraform locally, you can authenticate using the command line, then configuring the Azure provider.
+After cloning the directory, to run Terraform locally, you can authenticate using the command line, then configure the Azure provider.
 [Authenticating with Azure Provider](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/guides/azure_cli)

 ### Prerequisites